 Born in Charleston, South Carolina, I was raised in Raleigh, North Carolina and went to college in Chapel Hill.
 I moved to California several weeks after graduation, having never been further west than Tennessee.
-I was like Elly May Clampet getting off the plane in my floral print dress with my cowboy boots, two suitcases and $200 to my name.
-My first jobs in Los Angeles were as an au pair and as a production assistant, and I cleaned toilets in the San Pedro Youth Hostel so as to stay there for free.
-I began my career in television as a temp at KHJ-TV and eventually became part of the marketing team that developed the call letter change campaign for KCAL.9.
-I worked in Public Relations and Sales Promotions there and was the Marketing Manager for Buena Vista Television before restructuring my life to spend more time home with my children.
+I resembled Elly May Clampet getting off the plane in my floral print dress with my cowboy boots, two suitcases and $200 to my name.
+My first jobs in Los Angeles were as an Au Pair and as a Production Assistant, and I cleaned toilets in the San Pedro Youth Hostel so as to stay there for free.
+I began my career in television as a temp at KHJ-TV and eventually became part of the marketing team that developed the call letter change campaign for KCAL.9 and supported PRIME 9 NEWS.
+I worked in Public Relations and Sales/Sports Promotions there and was the Marketing Manager for Buena Vista Television before restructuring my life to spend more time home with my children.